How To Make a Guinea Pig Run? (Training Ideas)

 Firstly, you need to choose a cage that is big enough to accommodate enough space for the guinea pig to run around and have some fun.
 The size can range from a minimum of 7.5 square feet to 8 square feet for a single guinea pig.

 And if you don’t want your pet to get lonely and place a partner for it in the cage, the cage should be about 10.5 to 11 square feet to have enough play space for the pets.
+I've a quick guide for yu that will help you to setup a guinea pig cage.

 In the next step, place some toys inside the cage and check if your pet likes them.
 For example, you can put wooden or rubber balls and rubber toys that they can chew into inside the cage.